 Under the terms of the Kuehne Employment Agreement, on August 27, 2020, the Company issued and granted to Mr. Kuehne an option to purchase 300,000 shares of the Company's common stock pursuant to the Company's 2015 Stock Incentive Plan, having an exercise price of \$15.00 per share, which will vest and become exercisable in equal installments of 100,000 shares of common stock on each of August 27, 2021, 2022 and 2023, respectively.
-Also under the terms of the Kuehne Employment Agreement, on August 27, 2020, the Company's 2015 Stock Incentive Plan, all of the Kuehne Employment Agreement, on August 27, 2020, the Company's 2015 Stock Incentive Plan, all of which will vest if, on or before August 27, 2023, the closing share price of the Company's common stock shall have equaled or exceeded \$15.00 per share for twenty consecutive trading days.
+Also under the terms of the Kuehne Employment Agreement, on August 27, 2020, the Company issued and granted to Mr. Kuehne a restricted stock award of 100,000 restricted shares pursuant to the Company's 2015 Stock Incentive Plan, all of which will vest if, on or before August 27, 2023, the closing share price of the Company's common stock shall have equaled or exceeded \$15.00 per share for twenty consecutive trading days.